Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Apply scheduled updates to preplanned map area/README.md

 ## Additional information

 **Note:** preplanned areas using the Scheduled Updates workflow are read-only.
-For preplanned areas that can be edited on the end-user device, see [Take a map offline - preplanned](https://developers.arcgis.com/java/latest/guide/take-map-offline-preplanned.htm).
+For preplanned areas that can be edited on the end-user device, see [Take a map offline - preplanned](https://developers.arcgis.com/ios/latest/swift/guide/take-map-offline-preplanned.htm) in the *ArcGIS Runtime SDK for iOS* guide.

 ## Tags